List of The Rockford Files episodes: TV movie pilot (1974)

-"Backlash of the Hunter", starring James Garner (as Jim Rockford), Joe Santos (as Dennis Becker), and Stuart Margolin (as Angel Martin) all debut in their series roles.
+"Backlash of the Hunter", starring James Garner (as Jim Rockford), Joe Santos (as Dennis Becker), and Stuart Margolin (as Evelyn "Angel" Martin) all debut in their series roles.
 Also featured is Robert Donley as Joseph "Rocky" Rockford, a role that would be recast in the subsequent series.
 Lindsay Wagner plays the role of Sara Butler.

 Season 1 (1974–75)

 James Garner stars as Jim Rockford, and Noah Beery as his father Rocky.
 Joe Santos is a frequent recurring guest as Dennis Becker.
 Gretchen Corbett appears on a recurring basis as Beth.
-Stuart Margolin appears only twice as Angel, but his appearances will become more frequent as the series continues.
+Stuart Margolin appears only twice as Evelyn "Angel" Martin, but his appearances will become more frequent as the series continues.
 Tom Atkins is seen on a recurring basis as Lt.
 Diehl.

 Season 2 (1975–76)

-Garner, Beery and Santos are now all billed as stars.
-Corbett, Margolin and Atkins are frequently recurring guests.
+Garner and Beery are billed as stars.
+Santos, Corbett, Margolin and Atkins are frequently recurring guests.

 Season 3 (1976–77)

 Garner, Beery and Santos are the series stars.
 Corbett and Margolin are frequently recurring guests.
 James Luisi begins his recurring role as Lt.
 Chapman.